drouyang/pmtlock/README.md

 Virtual Execution Environments (VEE '13).

 # Tools
-* fairbench: spinlock fairness benchmark.
+* kernel-modules/fairbench: spinlock fairness benchmark.
 It creates N kthreads on N cores competing for the same lock, and reports the lock acquisition distribution as well as the time consumed.
-* parameter: online tuning of the timeout parameter
+* kernel-modules/parameter: online tuning of the timeout parameter
-* overhead: measure average lock/unlock latency
+* kernel-modules/overhead: measure average lock/unlock latency

 ## Updates